near/NEPs/text/0000-near-shell.md

 For example:
 `/Users/friend/near-projects/guest-book/.near-config/settings.js`

+Currently, this is the only setting that belongs to the object `project-only` in the settings file.
+The setting `lastShellVersion` will never be loaded from the home directory.

 In this proposal, the file is shown as JavaScript.
 This is not a hard requirement, as as key-value pairs could also be in the form of environment variables: